nus-cs2103-AY2223S1/tp/docs/tutorials/AddRemark.md

 ### Parse user input

-Now let’s move on to writing a parser that will extract the index and remark from the input provided by the user.
+Now let’s move on to writing a parser that will extract the index and remarks from the input provided by the user.

 Create a `RemarkCommandParser` class in the `seedu.address.logic.parser` package.
 The class must extend the `Parser` interface.